Anna White, a Louisiana school counselor, has a creative streak.

 1. Using subpar photos

-White had basic photography skills, and even some Photoshop skills, but she rushed the process and wound up putting subpar photos on the site.
+White had basic photography and even Photoshop skills, but she rushed the process and wound up putting subpar photos on the site.

 “I reached a point where I was just pushing to get it done,” she says.
 “I look back now and cringe at some of the terrible photos I allowed to go up on the site.”